How Your LLC Will Be Taxed

 Employees May Need to File Tax Returns

-Nevada LLC Employee Insurance and Other Requirements
+Employee Insurance and Other Requirements

-You may also need to pay insurance for any employees, like employee compensation insurance or unemployment tax.
-There will also be other requirements you have for employees.
+You may also need to pay insurance for any employees, such as employee compensation insurance or unemployment tax.

-Other Taxes and Duties for Your Nevada LLC
+Other Taxes and Duties for Your LLC

-Depending on the industry you are in, your Nevada LLC may be liable for certain other taxes and duties.
-For example, if you sell gasoline you may need to pay a tax on any fuel you sell.
+Depending on your industry, you may be liable for certain other taxes and duties.
+For example, if you sell gasoline, you may need to pay a tax on any fuel you sell.
 Likewise, if you import or export goods, you may need to pay certain duties.

-Most Nevada LLCs will pay estimated taxes four times a year.
-Speak to your accountant for more information.
+Most LLCs will pay estimated taxes on a quarterly basis.
+Learn more on the IRS website, and speak to your accountant for more information.